 If you’re having overnight guests during the holidays, pre-plan breakfasts, lunches and dinners and shop in advance so you’ll have all your groceries on hand.
 This is a great list to keep in your holiday planner for reference next year.

 When friends and family offer to bring a dish to your party or holiday meal, say yes.
-To simplify even more, plan the meal as a potluck and invite guests to share a favorite food.
+To simplify your holiday hosting even more, plan the meal as a potluck and invite guests to share a favorite food.
 This works especially well when the host provides the main dish and drinks, and guests bring appetizers, side dishes and desserts.

 A few years ago, I was a control freak when it came to my menus, and I didn’t want anyone to bring something that might “conflict” with the plan (terrible, I know!)
 Now, I’m all about simplicity, so I am thrilled when someone offers up a dish.
 Saves me some work, and I get to enjoy someone else’s cooking!